emzap79/dotfiles/README.md

 ```

-the function lets you call predefined snippet-commands from the command-line,
+this one lets you call predefined `git-aliases` from the command-line, which
+makes spaces obsolete when calling a two word command.
+This may sound weird at
+first but makes things incredibly more easy on a daily base level, especially
+when talking about `github's` rather complex command strings.

-which makes spaces after a command obsolete.
-As an example you could define the
-letter `p` as an alias for the `push origin master` command in your
+As an example you could define the letter `p` as an alias for the `push origin
-~/.gitconfig: `p = push origin`
+master` command in your ~/.gitconfig: `p = push origin` Then call it by

-Then call it by executing `gp` from your shell, and it'll trigger your
+executing `gp` from your shell, and it'll trigger your predefined alias from
-predefined alias from within the config file.
-Remember: `g` is automatically
+within the config file.

-getting replaced by `git` because of your `command_not_found_handle` function!
+Remember: `g` is automatically getting replaced by `git` because of your

-As you would expect `git push` to work, your commited changes now will be
+`command_not_found_handle` function!
+Just as you would expect `git push` to work,
-pushed to `origin/master`.
-It's simple as that!
+your commited changes now will be pushed to `origin/master`.
+It's as simple as
+that!

 # Author
 In case you find any issues I'd be happy you get in contact: